pfefferle/wordpress-blockroll/README.md

 ```

 Each link holds `url`, `name`, `description`, `feedUrl`, `photo`, an `xfn` array, and
 the date it was added.
-The block also keeps a default sort order, a page size, and
+The block also keeps a default sort order, a page size, whether
-whether to show avatars.
+to show site icons, and whether visitors may re-sort the list.

 ### Auto-fill and import happen on the server